snowch/vastdata_siem_demo/README.md

 # SIEM Data Simulator Service Documentation

-This document provides detailed documentation for the simplified Docker-based Zeek network monitoring setup.
+This document provides detailed documentation for the simplified Docker-based SIEM Data Simulator.

 ## 1. Overview

-This application provides a streamlined environment for monitoring network traffic using Zeek, an open-source network analysis framework.
-It leverages Docker and standard bridge networking to simplify deployment and management compared to more complex virtual network setups.
-The system includes a Zeek monitoring container and a traffic simulation container to generate test traffic.
+This application provides a streamlined environment for generating SIEM events and network traffic using Zeek and Fluentd, open-source network tools.
+It leverages Docker and standard bridge networking to simplify deployment and management.
+The system includes a Zeek monitoring container and a SIEM simulation container to generate test traffic that get sent to Vast Kafka.

+Apache Spark and Jupyter has been included and two spark streaming applications provided that perform live consumption of Kafka events that get saved to Vast Database.

+Trino SQL query engine and Superset visualisation and exploration applications have also been included, along with an example Superset dashboard.

 ## 2. Architecture